For many people, doing the Everest Base Camp (EBC) Trek is a once-in-a-lifetime dream come true.

 Planning is essential, and preparing your body is sensible when the time for your trek comes near.
 No doubt you have read a lot of information about the trek: what the weather will be like, how far you will walk every day, where you will sleep at night, etc. Here we are providing some ideas of what to see and expect on the trail, which may be a bit out of the usual and light-hearted.
 It is one of the most popular treks in Nepal.

-It definitely needs lots of effort and planning and I’m pretty sure you don’t want to regret the things you missed at the end of your trek.
-I recently trekked all the way to the base camp of Mount Everest via Lukla.
-On the basis of my experience and the things I had done, here are the lists of crazy things to do during your Everest Base Camp Trek.
-I’m sure you will enjoy the shortlisted things to do during your once in a lifetime trip.
+It needs lots of effort and planning, and I’m sure you don’t want to regret the things you missed at the end of your trek.
+I recently trekked to the base camp of Mount Everest via Lukla.
+On the basis of my experience and the things I have done, here are the lists of crazy things to do during your Everest Base Camp Trek.
+I’m sure you will enjoy the shortlisted things to do during your once-in-a-lifetime trip.

 3. Buy a blessing scarf (Khada) and tie it on the suspension bridge you pass by

 Khata scarfs are long thin pieces of a silk-like material, usually white in colour.
 They have an auspicious meaning to Buddhists.
 You might have received one on your arrival at Kathmandu airport.
 They are available to buy everywhere and are inexpensive.